 Medium Risk Roles

-These are some example roles that might be punished for logging out/ghosting without notice.
+These are some example roles that might be punished for not fufilling your role or logging out/ghosting without notice.

 - Requisitions Officer

 - Tier 3 Xenomorph